 With a switch of the envelopes by the production team, Moonlight was announced the correct and original winner of the Best Picture award.
 The director of the film, Barry Jenkins, and the rest of the cast ran onto the stage in excitement and utter disbelief.

-After seeing the film myself, I can strongly see why it won the title of Best Picture this year.
-It’s uncommon for an Indie production to win such an honor, and with an entire budget of only 1.5 million, Moonlight deserved all of the recognition it received, if not more.
+After seeing the film myself, I can see why it won the title of Best Picture this year.
+It’s uncommon for an indie production to win such an honor, and with a budget of only 1.5 million, Moonlight deserved all of the recognition it received, if not more.

-Altogether, the film portrayed a number of smart decisions made by Barry Jenkins, to convey a raw and emotional cinematic masterpiece.
-The entire film was divided into three parts, symbolizing the three stages we see the protagonist pass through, as he evolves from Little to Chiron, to lastly, Black.
+Altogether, the film portrayed a number of smart decisions made by Barry Jenkins to convey a raw and emotional cinematic masterpiece.
+The film was divided into three parts, symbolizing the three stages we see the protagonist pass through, as he evolves from Little to Chiron to Black.

 Another significant decision made in the film was to emphasize silence.
 There was minimal dialogue between characters, and it was apparent that the protagonist wasn’t a talkative person from childhood.
 The lack of conversation drew the audience’s attention into more than just the sound in the film.
 Within silence, there was power.